Student Code of Conduct Policy

 Abuse of the Student Conduct Process

-Abuse of the Student Conduct Process, including but not limited to:
+Students are not permitted to engage in acts that disrupt the Student Conduct process, including but not limited to:

 Alcohol

-• The use, possession, manufacturing, selling or distribution of alcoholic products is prohibited on campus, except as expressly permitted by law and College regulations.
-Individuals under the age of 21 years of age are not permitted to possess alcohol in the State of Minnesota.
+- The use, possession, manufacturing, selling or distribution of alcoholic products is prohibited on campus, except as expressly permitted by law and College regulations.
+Individuals under 21 years of age are not permitted to possess alcohol in the state of Minnesota.

 Animals/Pets